lingdu1234/sea_orm_casbin_adapter/README.md

 ## update
     1. the version 3.0 is enabled only `logging` freatrue .
     2. you can use any run_time to run the adapter. but same with the sea-orm's run_time.
-    3. because it set no default runtime,the docs is builded failed
 ```toml
 [dependencies]
 sea_orm_casbin_adapter = {version = "0.3", features = ["mysql", "runtime-tokio-native-tls"]}